ayushrawat220804/My-Projects/c programming /mini projects /Online Banking Management/readme.md

 **Synopsis for project on C programming online bank management:**

+> Note Thanks to the internet community for their invaluable support and resources.

 Title: Bank Management System

 Objective: The objective of this project is to develop an online bank management system using the C programming language.
 The system aims to provide a user-friendly interface for customers to perform various banking operations, such as opening accounts, managing transactions, and generating reports.